azantop/weatherML/README.md

 # weatherML -  Weather prediction based on historical data
-Timeseries Learning with Physics Informed Neural Networks on multivariate weather data for multi-step forecasts!
+Multi-step time series forecasting with physics informed neural networks (PINN) on multivariate weather data.
 We use the meteostat library to access wordwide hourly and daily historical weather data.
-We may retrieve single stations or weighted averages for arbitrary geographic coordinates.
+For data processing we use a combination of Pandas and Numpy.
+Machine learning is written with Tensorflow.

-For this project, we load corresponding data on a rectengular 10x10 grid over Europe.
+For this project, we load historical weather data in Europe on a rectengular 10x10 grid.
 Data processing interpolates missing values (sometimes a stations miss a measurement) from nearby stations.

 ## Temperature visualization: